SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 ReactDOM.createRoot(document.getElementById('root'))
 ```

-Passing the DOM element to `ReactDOM.createRoot()` means that React will create a `root` for this DOM element.
-React calls this a "root DOM node" because React DOM will manage everything inside it.
-Our app will exist inside this element, and nothing but React should interact with anything inside it.
+Passing the DOM element to `ReactDOM.createRoot()` means React will use that element as the root.
+React calls this a "root DOM node" because React DOM manages everything inside it.
+Our app will exist inside this element; nothing but React should interact with anything inside it.

 The element we designate as the root has methods such as `render()`, which allow us to display rendered React content.
 This means we can pass React components to `root.render()` like so: